 Seasonings: If you know you don’t tolerate garlic powder or one or more of the spices on this air fryer squash, you can swap it for a blend of other low histamine herbs and spices you think would go well.
 You can use any type of seasoning, but otherwise I'd recommend homemade garam masala, dried rosemary & garlic, or any premade steak seasoning (if tolerated).

-Air Fryer Frozen Butternut Squash Recipe Card
+❓ What to Serve With Air Fryer Butternut Squash

 How Make Frozen Butternut Squash in Air Fryer